MinHuang28/Cam/_posts/2023-02-06-Governing-equations-of-RII-problem.md

 A Darcy flux$$\phi(v_l-v_s)$$ is driven by gravity $$g\hat z$$ associated with the density difference $$\Delta \rho$$, and by compaction pressure gradient $$\nabla P$$.
 The mobility K, representing the permeability k divided by liquid viscosity $$\mu$$, depends on the porosity. $$K =K_0 (\phi/\phi_0)^n$$, where $$K_0$$ is a reference mobility at a reference porosity $$\phi_0$$, and n is a constant.

-3. **Chemical component conservation** equation, consisting of three contributions: diffusion, advection and chemical source term.
+3.**Chemical component conservation** equation, consisting of three contributions: diffusion, advection and chemical source term.

 $$
 {\partial \over \partial t}(\phi c_l) +\nabla \cdot (\phi v_l c_l) = \nabla \cdot (\phi D \nabla c_l) + \Gamma c_\Gamma